Animal Quintet: A Southern Memoir

 by Colin Dayan

-Colin Dayan meditates on the connection between her family history and her relationship with animals in this lyrical memoir about her upbringing in the South.
-Unraveling memories alongside family documents and photographs, Animal Quintet takes a raw look at racial tensions and relations in a region struggling to change.
-A disquieting picture of a childhood is accessed through accounts of the non-human, ranging from famed Southern war horses led by Civil War generals and doomed Spanish fighting bulls to the misunderstood possum hunted by generations of Southerners.
+In this haunting, lyrical, luminous book, Colin Dayan meditates on her family history, her relationship with animals, and her upbringing in the South.
+Examining memories, family documents, and photographs, Animal Quintet takes a raw look at racial tensions and bourgeois respectability in a region struggling to change.
+Famed Southern war horses ridden by Civil War generals, doomed Spanish fighting bulls, the misunderstood possum hunted by generations of Southerners, and the chickens slaughtered by family servants—these animals frame and inform a haunting picture of a doomed childhood in a riven society.

 About The Author